creoapp/documentation/docs/creo/exporter.md

 }
 ```

-You may notice how `TableView` cells, and `CollectionView` cells, are exported and automatically registered as well:
+Notice how `TableView` cells, and `CollectionView` cells, are exported and automatically registered as well:

 ```
     class Cell1: UITableViewCell {